Skip to content Skip to sidebar Skip to footer

 2. Maintain Proper Posture

-Tips to better posture
+Tips to Better Posture

 • Be mindful of how you stand and sit, ensuring your spine is straight and your shoulders relaxed.